lorden/BlueTweety/README.md

     * User can then enter a new tweet and post this to twitter
     * User is taken back to home timeline with new tweet visible in timeline
     * User can see a counter with total number of characters left for tweet
+* User can refresh tweets timeline by clicking the refresh icon
 * Improved the user interface and theme the app to feel "twitter branded"